pmurena/bf_app/README.md

 See the BuddyFinder Server documentation for details on how to get it running. https://github.com/pmurena/buddyfinder/blob/master/README.md

-Once you have a valid native installation and a running server all you need to do is to navigate to run the following command from your project folder:
+Once you're set-up and have your config straight run the following command from your project folder:

       tns run android